winashcs/bug_bounty_bootcamp/README.md

 Hub : is a device that connects multiple devices in a network.
 It transmits data to all the connected devices. <br>
 Server : is heart of the network that stores and shares information with other computers, they send the information and handle the requests.<br>
 Data : information that is transmitted over a network. <br>
-Packet : data is broken down into smaller units with additional information like destination and source address etc so that data reaches its destination accurately. <br>
+Packet/Frame : data is broken down into smaller units with additional information like destination and source address etc so that data reaches its destination accurately.
+It is called as packet in Network Layer but frame in Data Link Layer. <br>
-OSI (Open System Interconnection) model : consists of 7 layers. <br>
+OSI (Open System Interconnection) model : consists of 7 layers which works towards transfer of data from one network to another network across the globe between sender and receiver.
+It is developed by ISO (International Organization for Standerization). <br>
 Lower Layer : Physical, Data-link, Network, Transport.
 They are used to send the packet. <br>
 Upper Layer : Session, Presentation, Application.
 They are used to create the packet. <br>
+(7)Application Layer : It is used to create services for interface.
+Example : HTTP, FTP. <br>
+(6)Presentation Layer : Designs format of data like encode/decode, encrypt/decrypt, compresses/decompresses. <br>
+(5)Session Layer : It establishes, maintains and terminates a connection between applications. <br>
+(4)Transport Layer : Divides data into segments.
+Provides reliable or connectionless delivery using protocols like Trasmission Control Protocol or User Datagram Protocol between sender and receiver. <br>
+(3)Network Layer : It decides the best path for data packets to travel.<br>
+(2)Data Link Layer : It makes the data error free, maintains the same speed of data transfer between sender and receiver.
+Data is the form of frames. <br>
+(1)Physical Layer : It makes the data in the form of 0 or 1 (bits).
+It decided to send the data to receiver in wire or wireless mode.<br>